colinshaw1/portfolio-project-4/README.md

 Version Control
 --

-GitHub and GitPod to update and commit changed to my repository all commits tracked to mark progress
+GitHub and GitPod to update and commit changes to my repository all commits tracked to mark progress

+In future versions, I would add more to the comments sections.
+I would edit and delete comments but for now, it is good with comments just allowed to be posted.
+Also more around online profiles could be added in future versions like maybe adding pictures for profiles and usernames.

 Deployment